zammad/zammad-org/src/sr/documentation/use/guides/search.md

 - Text in file attachments
 - User and organizations details (like notes, names, etc.)

-When the search field is active, you can see your last viewed items as well as your recent search queries.
+When the search field gets activated, you can see the ticket which got recently closed from your taskbar as well as your recent search queries.

 After entering a search term, you immediately see a preview of the search results.
 These results are separated by type to make sure you won't get lost